Overview

 Configuration key:

 When the rate limit is exceeded, a rate_limited error (HTTP 429) is returned.
-The Retry-After header indicates the number of seconds to wait.
-This rate limit is shared between POST /chat and DELETE /chat/sessions/{session_id}.
+The Retry-After header is set to a fixed value of 60 (seconds).
+This rate limit is shared between POST /chat , POST /chat/stream and DELETE /chat/sessions/{session_id}.

 POST /chat